 Teachers should investigate opportunities to sponsor a student organization.
-There are several here in Mississippi that will foster the types of learning expected from the instrumentation curriculum.
-SkillsUSA is the student's organization for instrumentation.
+There are several here in Mississippi that foster the types of learning expected from the Carpentry curriculum.
+SkillsUSA is the student organization for Carpentry.
 SkillsUSA provides students with growth opportunities and competitive events.
-It also opens the doors to the world of instrumentation and scholarships opportunities.
+It also opens the doors to the world of manufacturing, carpentry, and construction, as well as scholarships opportunities.